How does New Zealand's education system compare? OECD's Education at a Glance 2015 Publications

-This report "How does New Zealand's education system compare?" draws on the New Zealand results in OECD's Education at a Glance 2014 and summarises the characteristics and performance of New Zealand's education system in an international context.
-This year's report mostly relates to education in 2012.
+This report "How does New Zealand's education system compare?" draws on the New Zealand results in OECD's Education at a Glance 2015 and summarises the characteristics and performance of New Zealand's education system in an international context.
+This year's report relates to education in the 2013 or 2014 academic year and the 2012/2013 financial year.

 New Zealand's Education System at a Glance